 Ask a QuestionHere are the questions asked by community members.
 Read on to see the answers provided by the ThriftyFun community or ask a new question.

 If I plan to transplant my butterfly bush in the spring, should I prune before I transplant or transplant and then prune?

 Butterfly bushes do best when pruned before transplanting.
 You want to chop it back as much as possible, dig up as much of the root ball as possible, and replant very soon.
 It may take a year or so to grow back to full size, but that isn't usually a problem.
-You can cut them back whenever you need to, but definitely every fall/early winter so they don't get storm damaged.
-If you don't prune them, they get way too big for the space!

 I transplanted a 6 foot, 2yr old butterfly bush today.
 Now I am wondering if I should have waited until spring.
 It was over-crowding everything in my garden.
 I feel that I got a substantial root-ball and I will mulch it very well.
 I do not intend to cut it back before spring.
 Any suggestions or re-assurance would be very welcome.

 Most important is keeping it watered and letting the root system get going again.
 If you normally cut it back before spring you can still do so.
 As a matter a fact it may help the plant get established to cut it back.

 I just transplanted a butterfly bush that was about 2 years old.
 I didn't read until today that I should have pruned it back before I transplanted it.
 Is is too late for me to do it now?
 It's about 6 feet tall and now I'm worried about the possibility of damage over the winter.